 Bookkeeping is not only for current investors; you can also use it to pitch your business to potential investors to attract more investment.
 Using the financial information from bookkeeping records, you can communicate the existing (and expected future) value of your business to investors, show them cash inflows and outflows and convince them to invest.

-Bookkeeping is important because it gives you a clear picture of your business finances on a granular level, allowing you to adequately manage them.
-For instance, with bookkeeping, you can track outstanding invoices and take steps to ensure your customers clear their remaining payment without any further delay.
+Bookkeeping is important because it gives you a clear picture of your business finances on a granular level, allowing you to manage them adequately.
+For instance, with bookkeeping, you can track outstanding invoices and take steps to ensure your customers clear their remaining payments without any further delay.
 Likewise, through bookkeeping, you can keep track of due bills and pay them on time to avoid unnecessary surcharges.

 Customer disputes can arise in a business.
 The business may lose the receipt from a customer and wrongly assume them as a defaulter.
 Conversely, a customer may lose the invoice sent by the business and miss out on the payment unintentionally.
 Consequently, the business and the customer could enter into a dispute where their individual records might not tally with each other.
 This is where bookkeeping helps by establishing an audit trail of every transaction, enabling disputes to be handled and resolved amicably.

-The state authorities or IRS can come knocking at your door any time and request for an audit.
+The state authorities or IRS can come knocking at your door at any time and request an audit.
 In the unfortunate circumstances, you want to make sure everything is in order.
 If the IRS or state authorities find your books messy or some documents missing, they can impose penalties and fines on your business.
-Practicing accurate bookkeeping ensures your records remain up to date and organized, so if the auditors request for anything, you can provide it to them in a timely manner.
+Practicing accurate bookkeeping ensures your records remain up-to-date and organized, so if the auditors request anything, you can provide it to them in a timely manner.

-Last but not the least; bookkeeping is important because it is required by law.
+Last but not least, bookkeeping is important because it is required by law.
 It’s that simple.
-If you don’t maintain bookkeeping records and the government finds about it, you can have your business license terminated and be forced to close the shop.
+If you don’t maintain bookkeeping records and the government finds out about it, you can have your business license terminated and be forced to close.